-Love, Sacred Elements
+Love, Karina and the Sacred Elements Team

 You may have heard the alarming news that an invasive, destructive species of freshwater mussels have been hitchhiking their way across the globe on Marimo.
 Zebra Mussels reproduce quickly and alter food webs by overconsumption of plankton.
 This in turn increases harmful algae overgrowth and wreaks havoc in waterways, causing an imbalance to our ecosystem.

 Sacred Elements developed our relationship with our trusted supplier of Marimo years ago specifically and intentionally because of their conservation practices and attention to detail.
 They are in alignment with our goal of protecting our natural resources.
 Our beloved Marimo have been Zebra Mussel free for many proactive reasons they put into place years ago that we wanted to share with you here.

 In addition, our team here at Sacred Elements sorts through each and every Marimo we receive.
 We then clean them extensively, individually inspecting them for health and vibrance.
 After that process we care for them in our small shop before carefully packaging and sending them out to you.
 That is why we tend to have wait times and preorder status on our website.
 We only send out healthy, thriving products so you can experience the wonder that is Marimo!